Peak Flow Meter

 • Detect worsening lung function and avoid a possible serious asthma flare-up

-A peak flow meter can help you and your allergist / immunologist evaluate how severe your asthma is at any point in time.
+A peak flow meter can help you and your allergist / immunologist, often referred to as an allergist, evaluate how severe your asthma is at any point in time.
 With a peak flow meter, you can often see a drop in your readings even before your symptoms (like coughing or wheezing) get worse.
 Decreases in peak flow may show that you need to increase your medication.

 How to Use a Peak Flow Meter